Get to know our trainers...

 To learn more about our training methods click here.

-Hey, I'm James Roberts and I'm 28 years old.
-I have been Reesa's assistant for the past 4 years and am now taking on my own private lessons and jump start students.
+Hey, I'm James Roberts and I'm 31 years old.
+I have been Reesa's assistant trainer for the past 7 years and am now taking on my own private lessons and board and train clients.

 I have always been a dog lover, with my first childhood dog being a Dalmatian.
 When I was 16 I got the first dog that was completely mine, a mixed breed rescued from the local shelter named Titus.
 When I adopted him he already had some basic training but wasn't great around other dogs or off leash.
 I learned a lot on my own how to overcome the challenges I had with Titus using a variety of different methods.
 As a teenager I lived with my family and their 5 dogs where I got a lot of hands on experience with a multi dog household primarily comprised of Pit Bull mixes and Boxers.
 In my spare time I occasionally work on basic behaviors with those dogs.